shuklak13/Statistics/notes/Statistics.md

 	* to use this, you must reformat your data using `newDF <- mlogit.data(oldDF, choice = "output variable", shape = "wide")`
 * like with Binomial Logistic Regression, use p-values from `summary()` to determine the significance of predictors.
 Use the odds ratio via `exp(model$coefficients))` to determine the unit change in odds

+## Other Regression Types
+* polynomial regression is a subset of linear regression where the terms may include powers of `x`, such as `x^2` and `x^(1/2)`
+	* note that this is still linear regression, since the "linear" part is referring to the coefficients `b`, not to `x`!
+* nonlinear regression types include Piecewise Regression and Decision Trees (but not Polynomial Regression)

 # T-Test
 * Repeated Measures Design: using the same subjects multiple times, rather than each observation being on a new subject (Ex: before-and-after experiments)